 There's another troubling aspect to this issue.
 Even worse than knowing that Focus on the Family is working to keep this issue from the public's attention is knowing that the ministry was aware many years ago that there was a problem with Tom Papania's credibility and yet still continued to promote the man.
 I can personally testify that Focus knew as far back as 1997 that there was some doubt about Papania's testimony.
 In the late summer of '97 I had a conversation with another Focus employee in the Administration building at the Focus headquarters here in Colorado Springs.
 The young man (who worked in a technical department) told me that the ministry would not rebroadcast the Papania tape through its radio outlets because another person had recently offered testimony in a court of law that directly conflicted with Papania's story... but I wasn't given a name.
 I was also told that this person had written a book about his life in the mafia.
 (Years later I would learn that the testimony disputing Papania's position in the Gambino family was from Salvatore "Sammy the Bull" Gravano -- testimony that was given in the summer of '97 at the Vincent Gigante trial and in Gravano's book "Underboss".
 One of the things that concerned the Focus leaders is that Gravano, a long-time top man in the Gambino family, makes no mention anywhere of Papania which would not be the case if Papania was the high ranking member of the family he claims to have been.)
 What I heard from this person who told me I had to keep quiet about it (who said he wasn't supposed to give me this info) troubled me because at the time we at the ministry were still selling Papania's tape.
 If the Focus leadership had enough concern to not rebroadcast the tape why then were we still offering it to the public?
 I believe there is one key reason.
 It was a great money-maker (but ultimately it will cost Focus).
 The tape was discontinued shortly before a settlement was reached in the year 2000 with Focus on the Family by way of a confidential church based resolution initiated by one Rocky Scarfone (the man who had parts of his story stolen by Tom Papania).
 Because this is a public matter people should find this confidentiality unacceptable.
 Scarfone has publicly admitted to the agreement but Focus on the Family has not.

-I feel a sense of betrayal in realizing that along with the general public I too was deceived by the Focus leadership.
+I felt a sense of betrayal in realizing that along with the general public I too was deceived by the Focus leadership.
 During my tenure with Focus the management there had told me and the other employees that the Tom Papania broadcast would not be reaired on the daily Focus radio program because it created too much of a response through the phone lines which our staff was not prepared to handle.
 That's what I was led to believe until I had the impromtu conversation with that other Focus employee who told me what he said was the real reason.
 After hearing what this person said to me I became troubled and walked back to my department in the Operations building uttering to myself the phrases "Uh oh..." and "Oh no...".
 Even though I found the secrecy of the matter unusual I assumed that there would be a forthcoming announcement from management (at the time I still had trust in the management) though I did know that the secrecy meant something was very wrong.
 Shortly after that eye-opening conversation I experienced problems with my health (a reaction to the corruption) which caused me to self-terminate my position with the ministry.
 But there was no way I was going to stay on the job and promote and sell the tape or be subservient to the liars who kept it as an active resource.

 I understand why I felt a great sense of peace come upon me after I left that place.
 The Focus leadership practice dishonesty by keeping their constituents and even their own employees in the dark.
 In September of 2002 I communicated with two former co-workers from my old Constituent Response team who were then working in the Focus Public Policy department.
 They were kept in the dark on this issue of Tom Papania for over five years until I informed them.
 They knew that their ministry was no longer promoting Papania but did not know the reason why.
 (After telling them what I know about the issue they broke off contact with me.)